whollysmoke9232-hue/grace-in-the-margins/src/reflections/house-of-folly.md

 ## The Grim Reality (Proverbs 9:18)

-_But little do they know that the dead are there, that her guests are deep in the realm of the dead._
+_"But little do they know that the dead are there, that her guests are deep in the realm of the dead."_

 The writer pulls back the curtain to reveal the horrifying truth.
 The simple person who accepts Folly's invitation, believing they are heading for a secret, thrilling feast, is walking into a tomb.
 The "but" is jarring and absolute.
 The guest has no idea ("little do they know") of the true nature of the house.
 It is filled with **"the dead"** (Hebrew: _Rephaim_, meaning shades or ghosts).
 Her previous guests are not satisfied revelers; they are spirits in the underworld.
 The destination is not just a bad experience; it is Sheol itself, "deep in the realm of the dead."
 The path of Folly, with its loud promises and secret thrills, is a direct route to spiritual death and total ruin.
 The sweet water was poison, and the delicious food was a last meal.